steadylearner/Python_Tkinter_Example/README.md

             )
 ```

 Then, if `read_voice_gender() != "None"` is True or if there was no text in the input text we don't send a queue to a speaker to speak the translated text.
-Othewise, you will hear something from your machine.
+Otherwise, you will hear something from your machine.
 This is included because not always there is a voice ready for a language.
 If you don't want to see the warning you can set VOICE_GENDER_OPTIONS to None.

 ```py
 translated_text.config(state="normal")